James Cox Aikins: Early life and career

-Cabinet Minister and Lieutenant Governor
+Cabinet minister and lieutenant governor

 In 1869, Francis Hincks returned to Canadian political life by joining Macdonald's government as a "coalition Reformer".
 Macdonald wanted Liberal Senators William McMaster and Aikins to join Hincks in the ministry, to further broaden its appeal with the electorate; McMaster declined, but suggested that Aikins accept the offer and represent Liberal interests inside the government.
 Aikins was agreeable to his suggestion, and became a Minister without Portfolio on November 16.
 On December 8, he was appointed Secretary of State for Canada, and would continue to hold this position until the defeat of the Macdonald government on November 5, 1873.
 He also served as acting Secretary of State for the Provinces and Superintendent-General of Indian Affairs for one month in 1873, following the resignation of Joseph Howe.

 When Macdonald's Conservatives were returned to government in 1878, Aikins was again appointed Secretary of State for Canada as the ministry's sole "coalition Reformer" (the group was by this time a minor political force in Canada).
 On November 8, 1880, Aikins was promoted to the Ministry of Inland Revenue.
 In this capacity, he oversaw various applications for government postings; he had little direct control over patronage in central Canada, but was a more powerful figure as regards the western provinces.

 Aikins's support for temperance was an embarrassment for the Macdonald government, which received considerable financial support from liquor interests.
 On May 22, 1882, Aikins was persuaded to resign from cabinet and the Senate, and to accept an appointment as Lieutenant Governor of Manitoba (with the promise of being re-appointed to the Senate after his term ended).
 He formally resigned from the Senate on May 30, and was sworn into his new position on December 2.

 Aikins arrived in Manitoba during a period of discord between the provincial and federal governments; Macdonald had recently disallowed Premier John Norquay's railway legislation, and an opposition movement was forming around Thomas Greenway.
 Aikins was under orders from Macdonald to ensure that provincial legislation reflected national policies, but his awkward relationship with Norquay made his task difficult.

 Aikins presided over the transfer of power from Norquay to Greenway in 1887-88, but his own involvement in Manitoba politics was fairly limited.
 Initially a very powerful office, the position of Lieutenant Governor in Manitoba was largely ceremonial by this time and more so under his predecessor Cauchon.

 Aikins's term in office ended on July 1, 1888, though he was not re-appointed to the Senate until January 7, 1896 again representing (Ontario).
 By now fully integrated into the Conservative ranks, he remained a Senator until his death in 1904.
 He is buried in Mount Pleasant Cemetery, Toronto.